Updated on September 21st, 2023

 For other accommodation options in Tortuguero, use the search bar below:

 Budda Café – An Italian restaurant, right on the water in the village.
 I had the lobster special & it was perfect!

-There is so much more to see along the coasts of Costa Rica.
+In conclusion, there is so much more to see along the coasts of Costa Rica.
 How I chose to use my 2 weeks is just a snippet of what the country has to offer.
 I’m sure there are plenty of people who would suggest other spots to stop for that truly authentic “Pura Vida” experience.
 One I was tempted by is Corcovado National Park on the Pacific Coast which I will try next time I go back.

 You can also Subscribe Here to get regular updates & special offers from Sue Where?
 Why?
 What? along with a copy of my 201 Inspirational Travel Bucket List Ideas for FREE!
 I hope you chose to join me on the journey.

 This post may contain affiliate links.
 By using these, Sue Where Why What may receive a small commission.
 You will not pay any extra charges for this.
 My opinions, reviews & recommendations remain my own.
 For more information see my disclosure.